CERL-WUSTL/PACMAN/README.md

 Step 7.
 Once these 3 are done take the STDOUT of the experiment runs in step 5 and run preprocess_max.py.
 This will generate a CSV called C_avg_final.csv.
 This is a raw datafile.

 Step 8.
 Aggregate the data in step 6 with aggregate_results.py.
 You will need to modify the directory path to the location of C_avg_final.csv.
 This will write a test and train csv with final results.

+Note on checkpointing.
+We have should_resume = True in our metaworld.yml.
+This is different from the CMTA repo.
+This should allow you to simply rerun MOORE.sh should it fail midstream for whatever reason, and then simply paste the outputs together prior to step 7.